 Basically, if a piece of paper enters your building in regards to hazardous waste, you should keep it and know where each form of document is located.

 In general, you should always familiarize yourself with any regulations, know your classifications of hazardous wastes, always choose the best storage method, and train your employees in compliance.
-If you are unsure, ask a qualified hazardous waste management company for guidance.
+If you are unsure whether you’ll be pinned with hazardous waste violations, ask a qualified hazardous waste management company for guidance.